contactandyc/another-c-library/12_red_black_tree.md

 ## Insert

-The red black tree functions in many ways similar to the binary search tree.
-Iterating and finding are exactly the same.
+The red-black tree functions in many ways are similar to the binary search tree.
+Iterating and finding are the same.
 Erasing and inserting are done in virtually the same way, except once an item is inserted or erased, the color must be fixed.
-The difference between the binary search tree and red black tree node_insert is shown below.
+The difference between the binary search tree and red-black tree node_insert is shown below.

 binary_search_tree.c
 ```c